ldrobnik/react-animated-menu/README.md

 - The **links are rendered dynamically based on an array of JavaScript objects** specifying the link name, route, **fontawesome** icon to be displayed as well as its rotation.

-- The user profile ID is created from his first name and surname, which of course wouldn’t be a feasible solution in a real-life setting.
+- The user profile ID is created from their first name and surname, which of course wouldn’t be a feasible solution in a real-life setting.

 #### MobileHelpPanel.js